 Peter on curatorship

 Producentbyrån in Gothenburg is the initiator and producer of Step.
 Producentbyrån is a team of producers and project managers working with various artists, companies, festivals, conferences and projects in performing arts, both in Sweden and internationally.
 Producentbyrån was founded in 2008 and work with tour management, communication, project management, coordination, production, administration and economy.
 We work with both short and long-term projects and hire additional producers and project managers when needed.
-Producentbyrån is run by Malin Enberg and Dag Rosenqvist.
+Producentbyrån is run by Malin Enberg, Dag Rosenqvist and Julia Sjönneby.